hapax/hapax.github.io/assets/chandra.md

 once more, since a neutron has almost the same mass as a proton, $m_n
 \approx m_p$.
+It seems like the Chandrasekhar limit should also apply to neutron stars.

 But there is a subtlety we did not include: the strong nuclear repulsion between neutrons.